 Extensions to this research could include additional proof-of-case scenarios that show the versatility of this approach to apply to any type of information system access rights' settings.
-In this paper we have shown a proof-of-concept example of how the CRUD security cube, incorporating a time component, could be implemented within a database management systems environment.
-The approach proposed in this paper could be used to automate the setting of security and accessibility settings for objects with respect to data within individual processes and with respect to groups or individuals of an organization over any period of time.
+In this paper we have developed a demo application to illustrate how the CRUD security cube, incorporating a time component, could be implemented within a medical office scenario.
+The approach proposed in this paper could be used to automate the setting of security and accessibility settings for objects with respect to data within individual processes and with respect to groups or individuals of an organization over any period of time decided upon.